isomerpages/govtech-stp/pages/Separate Page for Cat II to IV checklists.md

 &#9744;  <i><b>A) Application for Entry Approval</b></i>

 All travellers, except Singapore Citizens and Permanent Residents, must apply for entry approval to enter Singapore using a SafeTravel Lane.
-Details on the appropriate lane to use to enter Singapore can be accessed via the <a href="/arriving/overview" target="_blank">“Travelling to Singapore”</a> page.
+To check for the status of your application, <a href="https://eservices.ica.gov.sg/STO/safeTravel/enquiry" target="_blank">click here</a>.

 &#9744;  <i><b>B) Application for Entry Visa (if applicable)</b></i>